|Can a newborn be around cats? Keeping baby safe Cats and disease Myths about cats and babies|

 My son with our Singapura, Levi, and Labrador, Dizzy.

 It is a long time since I created this article.
 My children are now in their teens, where does the time go?
-My children have a tremendous love and respect for animals.
-It has been beautiful to watch them grow up with their pets.
+They have a tremendous love and respect for animals and has been beautiful to watch them grow up with their pets.
 There have certainly been sad times when we’ve had to say goodbye to a cat, but they’ve also learned a great deal about animals and caring.